 \subsection{Features of the Q-SENSE Basis}

 We now analyze properties of the Q-SENSE basis states.
-As shown in Table \ref{tab:circuit_empirical}, the VO method produces a much smaller basis than PT, but requires more generators in the associated electron-pair rotation unitaries.
-This demonstrates the flexibility of the Q-SENSE framework, which can trade off the size of the classical eigenvalue problem for the complexity of the quantum circuit required to implement $\hat{W}_{\mu}$.
-Despite this, both methods achieved chemical accuracy with a smaller basis than CISD, which uses 51 and 184 Slater determinants with nonzero coefficients for H$_2$O and N$_2$, respectively.
+As shown in Table~\ref{tab:circuit_empirical}, the VO method produces a much smaller basis than PT but requires more generators in the associated electron-pair-rotation unitaries.
+This demonstrates the flexibility of the Q-SENSE framework, which can trade off the size of the classical eigenvalue problem against the complexity of the quantum circuit required to implement $\hat{W}_{\mu}$.
+Despite this, both methods achieve chemical accuracy with a smaller basis than CISD, which involves 51 and 184 Slater determinants with nonzero coefficients for H$_2$O and N$_2$, respectively.

-To quantify the quantum circuit cost of the Q-SENSE method, we focus on the extended swap circuits in \fig{fig:swap_test}.
-These circuits are used for estimate the off-diagonal matrix elements and are more resource-intensive than circuits for the diagonal elements.
-The circuit cost is quantified in terms of the total CNOT gate count and the circuit depth, as these are the primary circuit-related bottlenecks on near-term hardware.
-To obtain resource estimates, we optimized the mapping of the circuits to CNOTs and single-qubit gates using Qiskit's \texttt{transpile} function with \texttt{optimization\_level=3}, \texttt{basis\_gates=[`u3', `cx']} and all-to-all qubit connectivity \cite{javadi2024quantum}.
+To quantify the quantum-circuit cost of the Q-SENSE method, we use the extended swap-test circuits in \fig{fig:swap_test} as representative.
+They are used to estimate off-diagonal matrix elements and are more resource-intensive than circuits for the diagonal elements.
+The circuit cost is quantified in terms of the total CNOT gate count and the circuit depth, which are the primary circuit-related bottlenecks on near-term hardware.
+To obtain resource estimates, we optimized the mapping of the circuits to CNOTs and single-qubit gates using Qiskit’s \texttt{transpile} function with \texttt{optimization\_level=3}, \texttt{basis\_gates=['u3', 'cx']} and all-to-all qubit connectivity \cite{javadi2024quantum}.